-Building Consent applications are to be submitted via the online Objective Build portal.
+Once you have gathered all the necessary information, you can email the application to building@mackenzie.govt.nz.
 If you are unable to submit your application electronically, please contact the Building Control Team on 03 685 9010 to discuss your options.